-In the UnitedStates (and many other advanced economies), this equipment and Supplies are available for purchase in local retail stores like the Walmart, Sam’s Club; CVS Drug stores or online at Amazon.com; Lab, Medical Testing Supplies.
-All these and more are in the Data base of thebabyboomerhub.com and a quick call or email will make available to you all the information.
+In the UnitedStates (and many other advanced economies), the equipment and Supplies are available for purchase in local retail stores like Walmart, Sam’s Club; CVS Drug stores, or online at Amazon.com; Lab, Medical Testing Supplies.
+All these and more are in the Database of thebabyboomerhub.com, and a quick call or email will make available to you all the information.

-And in Good Will stores and the Salvation Army, a good deal on used equipment at excellent conditions are available and may be purchased at excellent discounts.
+And in the Good Will stores and the Salvation Army, good deals on used equipment in excellent conditions are available and may be purchased at attractive discounts.

-There are many Organizations including Church Groups that do provide the equipment or lend them out free of charge.
+There are many groups, including Church Groups, that do provide the equipment or lend them out free of charge.

-In the United States, a Goverment Program called the Medicare, is responsible for purchasing these Health Aids for those in the Program.
+- In the United States, a Government Program called Medicare is responsible for purchasing these Health Aids for those in the Program.
 But non-members will have to foot the bills if they are able.
-The same or similar methods operate in many other Countries.
+The same or similar methods operate in many other countries.

-The few problems with this program are: 1) not every person can qualify for the benefits 2) In some situations, the co-payments may be too high for the patient to pay, and 3) there might be waiting periods, during which disaster could occur.
-In any of these situations those who can afford it can go on their own to source and purchase the equipment.
-There are many of these programs making it impossible for a patient not to get the needed equipment or supplies.
+- Those who can afford it can go on their own to source and purchase the equipment.
+There are many of these programs that make it impossible for a patient not to get the needed equipment or supplies.

-This Content looks at care equipment and supplies used in home care facilities, leaving out heavy, more complicated and sensitive equipment requiring trained personnel to use and maintain.
+This Blog looks at care equipment and supplies used in-home care facilities, leaving out heavy, more complicated and sensitive equipment requiring trained personnel to use and maintain.
 These are generally found in hospitals and high-end doctors’ offices.
-Thebabyboomerhub.com has all the sources in its data base.
+Thebabyboomerhub.com has all the sources in its database.

-Most home equipment are easy to use, requiring little or no couching from a trained personnel.
+Most home equipment is easy to use, requiring little or no couching from trained personnel.
 More healthy senior citizens, those with no disabilities or burdened with crippling diseases, are up and running with the equipment in no time.

-It has already been stated that this equipment and supplies are more difficult to obtain in rural areas and third world Countries.
-This is where Babyboomerhub.com comes in to recommend sources.
+I have stated that equipment and supplies are more difficult to obtain in rural areas and third world countries.
+Remember, the Babyboomerhub.com is ready to recommend sources.